pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 Inject meta data into Signal K.

-__pdjr-skplugin-meta-injector__ provides a centralised mechanism for populating the Signal K data store with meta data describing the data values stored therein.
+__pdjr-skplugin-meta-injector__ provides a service for populating the Signal K data store with meta data describing the data values stored therein.

 The design of the plugin acknowledges the Signal K specification discussions on